ambermiddendorf/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 Module 15 – R

-•	Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
-•	Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
-•	Run t-tests to determine if the manufacturing lots are statistically different from the mean population
-•	Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG

 Goal: Produce a linear model that predicts the mpg of MechaCar prototypes using the given variables: